CloudOpss/Docker-Swarm-Tutorial/README.md

      				$(lsb_release -cs) \
      				stable"
      		```
-    INSTALL DOCKER CE
+    2. INSTALL DOCKER CE
+    	a.
 Update the apt package index.
     		```
     			sudo apt-get update
     		```
+    	b.
 Install the latest version of Docker CE, or go to the next step to install a specific version.
     	Any existing installation of Docker is replaced.
     		```
     			sudo apt-get install docker-ce
     		```
+    	c.
 Verify that Docker CE is installed correctly by running the hello-world image.
     		```
     			sudo docker run hello-world
     		```
-    Manage Docker as a non-root user
+    3. Manage Docker as a non-root user
+    	a.
 Create the docker group.
     		```
     			sudo groupadd docker
     		```
+    	b.
 Add your user to the docker group.
     		```
     			sudo usermod -aG docker $USER
     		```
+    	c.
 Log out and log back in so that your group membership is re-evaluated.
+    	d.
 Verify that you can run docker commands without sudo.
     		```
     			docker run hello-world
     		```
-    Configure Docker to start on boot
+    4. Configure Docker to start on boot
     	```
     		sudo systemctl enable docker
     	```
-    To disable this behavior, use disable instead.
+    5. To disable this behavior, use disable instead.
     	```
     		sudo systemctl disable docker
     	```